SyedAdnan95/HR-Dashboard/README.md

 # HR-Dashboard

-📌 Project Title / Headline :
+📌 Project Title:

 HR Pulse: Employee Attrition and Engagement Insights Dashboard A strategic Power BI dashboard designed to analyze workforce dynamics, track attrition trends, and evaluate job satisfaction across departments, age groups, and educational fields.

-📄 Short Description / Purpose :
+📄 Purpose :

 The HR Pulse Dashboard provides a comprehensive visual summary of employee attrition patterns and satisfaction levels across an organization of 1,470 employees.
 It helps HR teams, executives, and decision-makers uncover key workforce trends related to age, department, education, and gender to improve retention strategies and workforce planning.